Wesonga Dericks

 The Power of Entrepreneurship

-Entrepreneurship is not just a buzzword; it is the lifeblood of economic transformation.
-Across Sub-Saharan Africa, a new generation of entrepreneurs is rising, driven by a desire to solve local problems with local solutions.
-These entrepreneurs are not only creating jobs but are also fostering economic independence, which is critical for reducing poverty and inequality in the region.
+Entrepreneurship is more than a buzzword - it is the lifeblood of economic transformation.
+Across Sub-Saharan Africa, a new generation of entrepreneurs is rising to solve local problems with local solutions, creating jobs and fostering economic independence that is vital for reducing poverty and inequality.

-Micro, Small, and Medium Enterprises (MSMEs) form the backbone of the African economy, accounting for about 80% of jobs across the continent.
-In countries like Nigeria, Kenya, and South Africa, MSMEs are driving growth in sectors ranging from agriculture and manufacturing to technology and services.
-These businesses are not just contributing to GDP; they are building the foundation for a more resilient and diversified economy.
+Micro, Small, and Medium Enterprises (MSMEs) form the backbone of Africa’s economy, accounting for nearly 80% of jobs across the continent.
+In countries such as Kenya, Nigeria, and South Africa, MSMEs drive growth in agriculture, manufacturing, technology, and services.

 Innovation as a Catalyst for Growth